aschey/bubbleprompt/docs/docs/02-Tutorial.md

 }
 ```

-The simpleinput input component takes one generic parameter.
+The simple input component takes one generic parameter.
 This parameter is used to define custom metadata that gets attached to each suggestion.
 We don't need any custom metadata here so we'll leave it as `any`.